-Elion walked past Raphel without another glance and stopped in front of Evandria.
-Looking at her for a moment.
+Elion walked past Raphel without another glance and stopped in front of Evandria, looking at her for a moment.

 How does he know I don’t like being here?
 Evandria wondered, her eyes still fixed on him.
+And is he really supposed to say this after leaving me alone like that?
+I know he left me alone on purpose, but still, he should have said sorry.

 “I’m asking you something,” Elion said.

-“Oh— y-yes.
-We should go,” she replied.
+“Oh… y-yes.
+We should go,” she replied, snapping out of her thoughts.

-He held her gaze for a moment, then turned toward the exit.
+Elion held her gaze for a moment, then turned toward the exit.
 Evandria followed beside him, and together, they quietly left the hall behind.

 “Let’s go,” Elion said.